What is International Day of the Nacho?

 Ignacio Anaya invented nachos by accident when some hungry customers needed feeding at his border town restaurant in Piedras Negras, Mexico.
 Lacking a chef for the night, he cut some tortillas into triangles, melted cheese together with the triangular chips and topped it with jalapenos.
 Nicknamed “nacho” because of his small stature, Anaya called the dish “Nacho’s Special Dish," or “Nachos Especiales," and a dish was born.

 Nachos bring us together

 Nachos may have been invented on the border of America and Mexico, but they’re popular all over the world with their own special twists.
-In Memphis, Tennessee, for example, pulled pork is a common addition, along with barbecue sauce and peppers, while in Hawaii, kalua pork and pineapple nachos are very common.
-It’s the little variations in this delicious dish that make it so splendid.
+In Memphis, Tennessee, pulled pork is a common addition, along with barbecue sauce and peppers.
+In Hawaii, kalua pork and pineapple nachos are very common.
+It’s the little variations in this delicious dish that make it splendid!
+Spam nachos?
+It could happen.

 Tex-Mex is an American tradition

-Traditional Mexican cooking is of course, delicious, but there’s something charmingly commercial and a little vulgar, yes, about the fusion of American tastes with Mexican cooking, first named after the Texas Mexican Railway chartered in Southern Texas in 1875.
+Traditional Mexican cooking is of course, delicious, but there’s something charmingly commercial about the fusion of American tastes with Mexican cooking, first named after the Texas Mexican Railway chartered in Southern Texas in 1875.
 Nowadays, Tex-Mex cooking has spread across the world, with the first Tex-Mex restaurant opening in Paris in the 1980s.
-Basically, if there’s spice, tortillas, some fried protein and a chilli or two involved, we’re there.
-And we can celebrate the more traditional food another day!
+Basically, if there’s spice, tortillas, some fried protein and a chili or two involved, we’re there.
+Let’s celebrate the more traditional Mexican eats another day!